Phrase layers

 noun_phrase_initial_tail(Type,L,L0).

-Parsing of a noun phrase with a top level coordination is illustrated with (3.8), which leads to output of a noun phrase that immediately contains an NLYR (nominal intermediate level) phrasal projection as its only daughter element.
-The NLYR itself is comprised of three conjuncts, each of which contains an element with full noun phrase structure.
+The parse of (3.8) illustrates a noun phrase with a top level coordination.
+The resulting noun phrase structure has an NLYR (noun phrase internal layer) as its only daughter element.
+The NLYR itself is comprised of three conjuncts, each with full noun phrase structure.

 | ?- tphrase_set_string([w('PRO','you'), w('PUNC',','), w('PRO','he'), w('CONJ','and'), w('PRO','I')]), parse(noun_phrase('-SBJ',non_interrogative)).